(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Dark Matter Scattering Theory

 For isotropic scattering, $\sigma^{\text{mt}}_{\chi A}=\sigma_{\chi A}$.
 For a potential with characteristic radius $r_A$, isotropic scattering is generically a good approximation at low energies, $k r_A\ll 1$, as discussed further in Sec.~\ref{sssec:partial_waves}.
 Forward scattering is a major concern for light mediators (Sec.~\ref{sec:light_mediator}); in the Coulomb scattering limit where the mediator mass $m_\phi\rightarrow0$, then $\sigma_{\chi A}\rightarrow\infty$, while $\sigma^{\text{mt}}_{\chi A}$ remains finite.

-\subsection{Derivation of `model-independent' scaling}
+\subsection{Derivation of model-independent scaling}

 Now we discuss approximation methods for $f(k,\theta)$.
 The two approaches we consider here are the Born approximation and the partial wave expansion.
-Both allow us to derive the $\sigma_{\chi A}=A^2\mu_A^2/\mu_N^2\sigma_{\chi N}$ scaling with nuclear mass number $A$.
+Both approaches allow us to derive the $\sigma_{\chi A}=A^2\left(\mu_A^2/\mu_N^2\right)\sigma_{\chi N}$ scaling with nuclear mass number $A$.
+The reduced masses are defined as $\mu_A\equiv m_A m_\chi/(m_A+m_\chi)$, $\mu_N\equiv m_N m_\chi/(m_N+m_\chi)$, where the mass of a nucleus with mass number $A$ is related to the mass of a single nucleon $m_N$ using $m_A= Am_N$.
 We begin with the Born approximation because it is the simple and familiar derivation.
 Because the partial wave expansion is valid even when the Born approximation fails, it allows us to more concretely show the behavior at large scattering cross sections.